tjtanjin/react-chatbotify/README.md

 - **Checkbox & Options Support:** Utilize checkboxes and options within the chatbot interface, allowing users to select from a list of choices and easily make selections.
 - **Emoji Picker:** Enhance the chatbot's expression and engagement with users by incorporating emojis into messages, adding a touch of personality and emotion.
 - **File Attachments:** Seamlessly handle file attachments within the chatbot, enabling users to share and receive documents, images, or other relevant files during conversations.
+- **Sensitive Input:** Handle sensitive information from your users by masking them, maintaining user confidentiality.
 - **Mobile-Friendly Interface:** Provide smooth user experience across various devices with our mobile-friendly chatbot interface.
+- **Themes:** Choose from a wide variety of community themes, stack multiple themes together, and explore endless possibilities to customize the appearance of your chatbot!

 These features, **along with many others**, empower developers to create highly interactive and personalized chatbot experiences tailored to their specific application requirements.